HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf221.md

 ### Automatically apply 9.5 from CF223 installation

 === "On-Premises"
     In CF219, a feature was introduced where [DX version 9.5 is automatically applied](../../deployment/install/traditional/cf_install/index.md) to an 8.5 or 9.0 installation if the configuration setting `install_95=true` is set.
-Note that starting with the next DX release, CF223, 9.5 is applied by default unless you set `install_95=false`.
+Note that starting CF223, 9.5 is applied by default unless you set `install_95=false`.

 ## Digital Experience 9.5 Container Version